CityofSantaMonica/open.smgov.net/_sources/webanalytics.md

     text: Code
 ---

-Website analytics for the City of Santa Monica.
+Website analytics for many of the City of Santa Monica's web properies.